About British Army Ancestors

 Links to data sources

 In addition to uploading or downloading photos on this site, there is also the option to find out more about the soldier concerned.
 This might be a link to a service record, or a medal index card, or further information.
-The majority of these links are to Findmypast or The National Archives or Casus-Belli where you will need to pay to view this information.
+The majority of these links are to Findmypast or The National Archives or Casus-Belli where you may need to pay to view this information.

 About the data on this site